A provider, or a person who receives health records from a provider, may not release a patient's health records to a person without:

 (2) to other providers within related health care entities when necessary for the current treatment of the patient; or

-(3) to a health care facility licensed by this chapter, chapter 144A, or to the same types of health care facilities licensed by this chapter and chapter 144A that are licensed in another state when a patient:
+(3) to a health care facility licensed by this chapter, chapter 144A, and chapter 144G, or to the same types of health care facilities licensed by this chapter and chapter 144A that are licensed in another state when a patient: